Benardkosgei/c-academic-projects/README.md

 bool match(char* pattern, char* chain)
 ```

-The function determine the compability of the pattern with a chain.
+The function determines the compability of the pattern with a chain.
 Sign '*?*' in the patter means the compability with any other sign.
 Sign ’\*’ means the compability with any, even empty, series of signs in the chain.
 Other signs means compability only with itselves.

 Funkcja ustala zgodność wzorca z łańcuchem.
 Znak ’?’ we wzorcu oznacza zgodność z dowolnym innym znakiem.
 Znak ’\*’ oznacza zgodność z dowolnym, również pustym, ciągiem znaków w łańcuchu.
 Znak różny od ’?’ i ’\*’ oznacza zgodność tylko z samym sobą.

 #### mastermind.c

 Mastermind game.
 The computer is a decoder.
-Please temporarily google for the rules.
+In a pill, pick up 4 digits from 1 to 6 in order and computer will try to figure them out.